-A frosty vanilla milkshake that is both sweet and salty, and flecked with mood-boosting chocolate and fresh nutty granola.
+A sweet and salty granola smoothie, and flecked with mood-boosting chocolate and fresh nutty granola.
 This creamy drink is easy to make with ingredients you have on hand, and is refined-sugar-free, dairy-free and vegan.

-This vanilla milkshake reminds of milkshake days gone by, only this one is healthy and light!
+This granola smoothie reminds of milkshake days gone by, only this one is healthy and light!

 The milkshakes in my life have always meant sweet creamy decadence that is not necessarily nutritional, and very high in calories and sugar.
 As a child, I remember loving a vanilla dairy shake from a local ice cream shop near my home.

-But now in my cleaner eating stage in life, I wanted one that would make me feel great, not loggy and sugar-saturated.
+But now in my clean eating stage in life, I wanted one that would make me feel great, not loggy and sugar-saturated.

 So I set about making this one, adding in my favorite ingredients to build a healthy granola smoothie that is just like a delicious vanilla milkshake that is so full of conflicting flavors.

-This milkshake is both salty and sweet, buttery and cookies-and-cream-ish..is that a word?
-WordPress spell-check doesn’t think so, haha.
+This granola smoothie tastes just like granola - both salty and sweet, buttery and cookies-and-cream-ish..is that a word?
+WordPress spell-check doesn't think so, haha.